Modular Covariants of Cyclic Groups of Order p: Abstract

 \section{Abstract}

 Let $G$ be a cyclic group of order $p$ and let $V, W$ be $\kk G$-modules.
-We study the modules of covariants $\kk[V]^G(W) = (S(V^*) \otimes W)^G$.
-For $V$ indecomposable with dimension 2, and $W$ an arbitrary indecomposable module, we show $\kk[V]^G(W)$ is a free $\kk[V]^G$-module (recovering a result of Broer and Chuai \cite{BroerChuaiRelative}) and we give an explicit set of covariants generating $\kk[V]^G(W)$ freely over $\kk[V]^G$.
-For $V$ indecomposable with dimension 3 and $W$ an arbitrary indecomposable module, we show that $\kk[V]^G(W)$ is a Cohen-Macaulay $\kk[V]^G$-module (again recovering a result of Broer and Chuai) and we give an explicit set of covariants which generate $\kk[V]^G(W)$ freely over a homogeneous set of parameters for $\kk[V]^G$.
+We study the modules of covariants $\kk[V,W]^G = (S(V^*) \otimes W)^G$.
+For $V$ indecomposable with dimension 2, and $W$ an arbitrary indecomposable module, we show $\kk[V,W]^G$ is a free $\kk[V]^G$-module (recovering a result of Broer and Chuai \cite{BroerChuaiRelative}) and we give an explicit set of covariants generating $\kk[V,W]^G$ freely over $\kk[V]^G$.
+For $V$ indecomposable with dimension 3, and $W$ an arbitrary indecomposable module, we show that $\kk[V,W]^G$ is a Cohen-Macaulay $\kk[V]^G$-module (again recovering a result of Broer and Chuai) and we give an explicit set of covariants which generate $\kk[V,W]^G$ freely over a homogeneous system of parameters for $\kk[V]^G$.
+We also use our results to compute a minimal generating set for the transfer ideal of $\kk[V]^G$ over a homogeneous sytem of parameters when $V$ has dimension 3.